Is vaping making your kid a lifelong addict? - NewsBreak

 Parents, school administrators and politicians largely blamed Juul for a surge in underage vaping, which now includes dozens of flavored e-cigarette brands that are the preferred choice among teens.

 Amid the backlash of lawsuits and government sanctions, Juul dropped all U.S. advertising and discontinued most of its flavors in 2019.
-Study: Most men with prostate cancer can avoid harsh treatment
+CDC searching for source of multi-state listeria outbreak

 According to the Annual National Youth Tobacco Survey , 14.1% (2.14 million) of high school students reported current e-cigarette use.
 And 3.3% (380,000) of middle school students reported current e-cigarette use.